 This is a semi-dry sparkling wine of the yellow straw color and elegant fruity scent.

-It pairs really well with seafood (shrimps, oysters), vegetarian dishes, cheese, antipasti, nuts, fish, and meat.
+It pairs really well with seafood (shrimp, oysters), vegetarian dishes, cheese, antipasti, nuts, fish, and meat.

 It is also good for an aperitif, a well-known Italian tradition enjoyed before a meal.

 Furthermore, it also has the Vivino 4 rating, which is quite fine for the wines from Veneto.

 The Lamborghini Brut is a dry and balanced sparkling wine with a fine and persistent perlage.